 Ahead of making policy changes, public bodies such as the Department for Education and schools inspectorate Estyn can invite the submission of evidence and expertise from the public and/or interested organisations, to help them to decide if they have the correct approach or if they should make changes to their plans.
 Parentkind responds to consultations that directly impact on the role of parents in education, and you can find more details about previous responses we have made on this page.

-Welsh government is seeking parents' views on handbook for home educators and draft statutory guidance to help local authorities identify children not at school and to ensure they are receiving a suitable education.
+Welsh government sought parents' views on handbook for home educators and draft statutory guidance to help local authorities identify children not at school and to ensure they are receiving a suitable education.

 Curriculum for Wales